Neil MacGregor: Directorship of the Humboldt Forum

 On 8 April 2015, MacGregor announced his retirement as Director of the British Museum.
 It was announced that MacGregor would become founding director and head of the management committee of the Humboldt Forum in Berlin, and that he would make recommendations to the German government on how the future museum could draw on the resources of the Berlin collections to "become a place where different narratives of world cultures can be explored and debated".
-Archaeologist Hermann Parzinger and art historian Horst Bredekamp were the co-directors of the management committee.
+The archaeologist Hermann Parzinger and the art historian Horst Bredekamp were the co-directors of the management committee.
 One of MacGregor's proposals was to make admission to the museum free of charge, based on the model of the British Museum.
 In 2018, MacGregor left the post.

 Media projects

 MacGregor has made many programmes for British television and radio.
 In the year 2000, he presented on television Seeing Salvation, about how Jesus had been depicted in famous paintings.
 More recently, he has made important contributions on BBC Radio 4, including A History of the World in 100 Objects and, in 2012, a series of fifteen-minute programmes after The World at One called Shakespeare's Restless World, discussing themes in the plays of William Shakespeare.

 In September 2014 UK domestic transmission started of his similarly formatted series Germany: Memories of a Nation on BBC Radio 4, with a major supporting exhibition at the British Museum.
 This series did not limit itself to physical objects but places of memory, including for example the forest.

 In 2017, MacGregor hosted a BBC Radio Four series Living with the Gods, on expressions of religious faith, liaising with Sabyasachi Mukherjee, Director of the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya in Mumbai, on the presentation of world cultures.

 At the beginning of 2019, MacGregor presented a programme called "As Others See Us" on BBC Radio Four.
 This programme looked at how his own country (the United Kingdom) was seen by other countries around the world.

 In 2021, he gave a series of lectures at the “Chaire du Louvre” in Paris.
 The following year, MacGregor presented the BBC Radio 4 series The Museums That Make Us in which he visited local, regional, and city museums throughout the UK.